mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

 <Partial />{" "}

-To set up a Mondoo Kubernetes operator integration, access the Integrations > Add > GCP page in one of two ways:
+To set up a Mondoo Kubernetes Operator integration, access the Integrations > Add > GCP page in one of two ways:

 - New space setup: After creating a new Mondoo account or creating a new space, the initial setup guide welcomes you.
 Select **BROWSE INTEGRATIONS** and then select **Kubernetes**.